zambezi21/SOAR-EDR-PROJECT/README.md

   ![LimaCharlie 3](https://github.com/user-attachments/assets/7f94fdf6-ccf4-4368-83fa-972a28293dbf)
  *Ref 4: Sensor info from the VM to LimaCharlie from the host*

-- The thrid step was to generate telemetry using Lazagne as well as create a detection and response rule.
-Through the server, download Lazagne and then go to Tines and and view the Lazagne event info to help with creating a detection rule.
-Then using the info from the Lazagne event create both a detection and response aspect of a rule.
-Using an exsiting rule and then modifiying it to your use case is the best approach.
-Then using LimaCHarlie one can test the rule.
-Then run ./Lazagne.exe all in the powershell command line of the windows sever and go back to Tines and using the Detections tab one will see the event.
+- The third step is to generate telemetry using LaZagne and create a detection and response rule.
+Start by downloading LaZagne on the server, then go to Tines to view the LaZagne event details.
+This information will assist in creating a detection rule.
+Use an existing rule as a template and modify it for your use case to create both the detection and response components.
+Test the rule in LimaCharlie to ensure accuracy.
+Finally, run ./LaZagne.exe all in the PowerShell command line on the Windows server.
+Return to Tines, where the event will appear in the Detections tab.

   ![Lazagne 1](https://github.com/user-attachments/assets/d44bb59e-b140-4c7e-8db4-4e366f24ed31)
   *Ref 5: Downloading Lazagne onto the Windows server*